IIT JEE Preparation Tips 2026 by Toppers - Check Here

 Download EBook

 Hemant Kumar also stressed the point of how candidates should have a proper understanding of concepts, and that they mustn’t try to skip them.
-If a candidate gets stuck with a concept, the candidate shouldn’t despair but try with renewed determination to master them, he opined.
+If a candidate gets stuck with a concept, the candidate shouldn’t despair but try with renewed determination to master it, he opined.

 IIT JEE Main Toppers' Tip 2- There is no substitute for hard work